Where to Pitch Your Tent: Backcountry Campsite Tips

 All backcountry campsites in Mount Rainier, North Cascades and Olympic National Park require an overnight permit for the specific campsite you are visiting.
 These can usually be acquired online in advance of your trip, or on a walk-up basis by visiting the relevant ranger station.
 Camping at these locations without a permit is prohibited.
 Camping at non-established campsites is also prohibited unless you have a cross-country zone pass from the park.

-Washington's national forests and BLM lands on the other hand, are rife with backcountry camping opportunities that don't require as much advanced planning.
+Washington's national forests and BLM lands, on the other hand, are rife with backcountry camping opportunities that don't require as much advanced planning.
 In most cases, you will only be required to self-register for a free permit at the trailhead, though there are a few notable exceptions where permits need to be reserved in advance (such as the Enchantments and Mount Margaret Backcountry).

 researching campsites from home

-Once you know backcountry camping is allowed on the land you’re visiting — you’ll want to find out where, exactly, you can expect to stay on trail.
+Once you know backcountry camping is allowed on the land you’re visiting — you’ll want to find out where, exactly, you can expect to stay on the trail.
 It’s much easier to research campsite locations from home ahead of time, rather than seek them out on trail when you’re tired and it’s nearing sunset.

 - Check the Hiking Guide.
 For popular backpacking spots, we try to list backcountry campsite locations and how far up the trail they are.
 Start your research by giving the hike entry a thorough read.